Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/oci/README.md

   If scaled down nodes are lingering in your cluster in the `NotReady` status, ensure the OCI CCM is installed and running correctly (`oci-cloud-controller-manager`).
 - Avoid manually changing pools that are managed by the Cluster Autoscaler.
-For example, do not add or remove nodes using sudo k0s, or using the Console (or the Oracle Cloud Infrastructure CLI or API).
+For example, do not add or remove nodes using sudo k0s kubectl, or using the Console (or the Oracle Cloud Infrastructure CLI or API).
 - `--node-autoprovisioning-enabled=true` are not supported.
 - `--node-group-auto-discovery` and `node` parameters can not be used together as it can cause conflicts.
 - We set a `nvidia.com/gpu:NoSchedule` taint on nodes in a GPU enabled pools.